-LEO 450 - Laser Systems and Applications II 5.0 Credit(s) Lecture 3 Lab/Clinical 4
+LEO 450 - Laser Systems and Applications II

 Laser Systems and Applications II covers more advanced concepts in photonics and the operating principles, output characteristics, diagnostics, and applications for the most widely used laser types.
 The course describes and classifies lasers according to their active medium, output wavelength, and applications.